 Instrument rating grows any private pilot in different aspects.
 A less experienced pilot can take flying skills to the next level by combining all instrument rating elements.

 Instrument rating teaches pilots numerous ideas to enhance their flying skills.

-Regardless of how little hours you have logged, you can join an elite club of pilots.
+You can join an elite pilots club regardless of how few hours you have logged.
 Not all pilots have instrument ratings.

 Hence non-instrument-rated pilots cannot say they can fly in IMC.
 Because flying in adverse weather without an instrument rating is too dangerous.